nuprl/codetrace/README.md

 # Locating type knowledge in Code LLMs

-Main notebook is `codetrace`.
+Main notebook is `trace-demo`.
 Subdir `myrome` is modified ROME code to support bigcode models.

 ## Models

-- santacoder
 - starcoder

 ## Model Notes

 - no trail whitespaces
-- full precision (no half)
+- full precision (no half), or float.b16

 ## Eval performance on tasks